Muhammad after the occupation of Mecca: 632

-Thursday, June 4 — Muhammad's will
+Thursday, June 4 - Muhammad's will

 Muhammad became ill and his health took a serious turn on a Thursday.
 He summoned his companions and announced that he wanted to write a will, he asked for writing materials to write a statement that would "prevent the Muslim nation from going astray for ever".
-The first person to reply was Umar, answering that there was no need for any will, arguing that Muhammad was ill and that Umar had the Qur'an which was sufficient for him.
+The first person to reply was Umar, answering that there was no need for any will as Muhammad was ill and Umar had the Qur'an, which was sufficient for him.

-Saturday, June 6 — Usama's dispatchment
+Saturday, June 6 - Usama's dispatchment

-Muhammad had earlier sent an expedition against the Byzantine Empire (Roman) that resulted in what was known as the Battle of Mut'ah.
+Muhammad had earlier sent an expedition against the Byzantine Empire (Roman) that led to what was known as the Battle of Mut'ah.
 The leader of that expedition was the dark-colored Zayd ibn Haritha, Muhammad's former adopted son.
 Zayd died during that expedition.

-Monday, June 8 — death
+Monday, June 8 - death

 He died on Monday, June 8, 632 A.D/ 12 Rabi' ul-Awwal, 11 A.H.